 Jazz trumpeter and composer Miles Dewey Davis III was not what you would call a humble man.
 At the very least, the multi-talented musician made it a little bit easier to describe his career when he himself said that he "changed music five or six times."
 Davis was inducted into the Rock and Roll Hall of Fame in 2006, 15 years after his passing, for being "one of the key figures in the history of jazz."
 It was an understatement, since Davis was responsible for popularizing the cool, modal, and fusion forms of jazz, and has influenced musicians in every genre; Davis collaborated with Jimi Hendrix and Prince.
 Had Hendrix not died, Davis and the guitar legend would have recorded together.
-Here are some facts about Miles Davis, on what would have been his 90th birthday.
+Here are some facts about Miles Davis, who was born on May 26, 1926.

 1. HE WAS FIRST TAUGHT THE TRUMPET, TO HIS MOTHER'S DISAPPROVAL.